ddnexus/elastics-doc/source/doc/7-Tutorials/3-Quick-Start-Advanced.md

     $ rake flex:index:create

-(Tiago: Fire the console and add some record )
+(Edit-note: Fire the console and add some record )

-(Tiago: now check the indexed elasticsearch documents )
+(Edit-note: now check the indexed elasticsearch documents )

     >> Flex.match_all :type => 'post'